Vector theory of gravity: Universe without black holes and solution of dark energy problem: Tests of the theory of gravity

 Present vector theory of gravity contains an auxiliary nondynamical field, the flat Euclidean metric $\delta _{ik}$, which yields a possibility of the preferred frame and preferred location effects.
 In Appendix \ref{cossup} we investigate this question and demonstrate lack of such effects for binary pulsars in the $V^{2}/c^{2}$ order (this might also be valid in higher orders).
 Namely, we show that equivalent metric produced by a moving neutron star is independent of the external gravitational background and of the star velocity relative to the background.
 The metric is characterized only by the object's Kepler-measured mass $M$, and is independent of its internal structure.
 In the region far from the neutron star in the post-Newtonian limit the metric in our theory is given by the same formula as in general relativity.
 Thus, the matching procedure described above must yield the same result, whether the body is a neutron star of mass $M$ or a post-Newtonian body of mass $M$.
 Therefore, in vector gravity motion of compact objects is described by the same equations as motion of weak-field stars and coincides with predictions of general relativity in the $V^{2}/c^{2}$ order.
 Hence, vector gravity passes the binary pulsar test.

 \textit{\textbf{Cosmological test}.} Cosmology provides another important test of gravitational theories.
-As we show in Sec. \ref{cosmology}, for cosmology the present theory gives the same evolution of the Universe as general relativity with cosmological constant and zero spatial curvature.
+As we show in Sec. \ref{cosmology}, for cosmology with a general equation of state of matter the present theory gives the same evolution of the Universe as general relativity with cosmological constant and zero spatial curvature.
 Thus, vector theory of gravity passes the cosmological test and, in particular, provides the same explanation for the cosmic microwave background radiation and the helium abundance as general relativity.
 Moreover, vector gravity yields, with no free parameters, the value of the cosmological constant $\Omega _{\Lambda }=2/3\approx 0.67$ which agrees with the recent Planck result $\Omega _{\Lambda }=0.686\pm 0.02$ \cite{Planck14}.
 Thus, vector gravity also passes the \textquotedblleft dark energy\textquotedblright\ test.

-\textit{\textbf{Compatibility\ with quantum mechanics}.} Quantization of a viable classical theory must yield a quantum theory which is renormalizable and therefore can be used to make meaningful physical predictions.
-As we show in Sec. \ref{quantization}, quantum vector gravity is equivalent to QED for the filled fermion vacuum and, thus, it is a renormalizable theory.
-Hence, vector gravity passes the test on compatibility with quantum mechanics.
-On the other hand, general relativity and quantum field theory are incompatible.

-\textit{\textbf{Direct detection of gravitational waves by laser interferometers}.} Recently LIGO team reported first observation of a transient gravitational-wave signal from orbital inspiral and merger of two compact objects loosing their energy due to gravitational-wave emission \cite {Abbo16}.
+\textit{\textbf{Direct detection of gravitational waves by laser interferometers}.} Possibility of gravitational wave detection by laser interferometers was first suggested in 1962 \cite{Gert63}, shortly after invention of a laser.
+Recently LIGO team reported first observation of a transient gravitational-wave signal from orbital inspiral and merger of two compact objects loosing their energy due to gravitational-wave emission \cite {Abbo16}.
 Over $0.2$ s, the signal increased in frequency and amplitude in about $8$ cycles from $35$ to $150$ Hz, where the amplitude reached a maximum.
 Then waveform decayed undergoing damped oscillations (see top part of Fig. \ref{vgmerge}).
 Interpretation of the signal in Ref. \cite{Abbo16} is based on general relativity which yields that the merging objects are two black holes with masses $29_{-4}^{+4}M_{\odot }$ and $36_{-4}^{+5}M_{\odot }$ .
 Numerical relativity gives that at the maximum of the waveform amplitude the objects are separated by a distance $r_{\max }\approx 350$ km \cite {Abbo16}.